 To date, the two most effective AGE inhibitors in living organisms are the Vitamin B1 derivative, benfotiamine; and the Vitamin B6 derivative, pyridoxamine.
 More recently, Niacin, Vitamin B3, has shown promise in clinical trials.

 This means vitamin B1 inhibits the production of AGEs that wreak havoc on your bodies as you age.
-The benfotiamine derivative is better absorbed by your body, letting you get more AGE inhibition out of it than thiamine.
+Your body absorbs this derivative better than the standard thiamine, letting you get more Advanced Glycation End Products inhibition out of it than thiamine.

 Pyridoxamine: This naturally occurring form of Vitamin B6 — found in fish, chicken, and whole grain products — has also been found to inhibit the formation of AGEs by stopping the intermediate glycation products from converting to the damaging advanced stage.